0xCiel/Just-Ascend-Modpack/README.md

 # Just Ascend
 An open world survival rpg modpack with intense enemies and bosses, combat require skill bosses are ferociuos and difficult with some magic and tech

+currently there's no progression guide or any quest lines cuz im lazy

 this modpack focuses on epic fight and overpowered bosses that can even kill you in creative mode (like the witherzilla)

 shit performance with 400+ mods